 You don’t have to travel far in South Dakota to get back to the good ol’ days.
 The Northern Plains of Western South Dakota is comprised of more than a dozen ranch communities whose residents pride themselves on the true Old West.
 Things like cowboy heritage, and dinosaur fossils.

-Located in the extreme northwest corner of South Dakota, Buffalo is known for endless scenery and clear skies.
+Buffalo, located in the extreme northwest corner of South Dakota, is known for endless scenery and clear skies.
 From the rolling prairies to the buttes of Cave Hills, it is home to diverse wildlife such as eagles, turkeys, coyotes, antelope, deer, elk and mountain lions.